Martha Zweig

 Martha M. Zweig (born April 2, 1942, in Philadelphia, Pennsylvania) is an American poet.
-Her most recent book is Monkey Lightning (Tupelo Press, 2010).
+Her most recent book is Snails of the Apocalypse (River River Books, 2026).

 Life

 She was raised in Moorestown Township, New Jersey, where she attended the Quaker Moorestown Friends School.
 She earned her B.A. and an M.A.and a Hopwood Award from the University of Michigan; and an M.F.A. from Warren Wilson College.
-She lives in Hardwick, Vermont, and volunteers for North Country Animal League, and for Restorative Justice.
+She lives in Hardwick, Vermont, She lives in Vermont where she worked ten years as an advocate for seniors, after ten years handling garments in a pajama factory where she served a term as International Ladies' Garment Workers Union (ILGWU) shop chair.

 Her poems have appeared in literary journals and magazines including The Beloit Poetry Journal, Boston Review, Conduit, Field, Gettysburg Review, Indiana Review, The Journal, The Kenyon Review, Literary Imagination, Manoa, Notre Dame Review, New Orleans Review, The North American Review, Northwest Review, Paris Review, The Progressive, Willow Springs.